TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 2. Constraints

-- 1 â‰¤ N, M â‰¤ 10^5
+- 1 ≤ N, M ≤ 10^5
-- 1 â‰¤ N*M â‰¤ 10^6 (so total elements up to 1 million)
+- 1 ≤ N*M ≤ 10^6 (so total elements up to 1 million)
 - Each row sorted
-- 1 â‰¤ matrix[i][j] â‰¤ 10^9
+- 1 ≤ matrix[i][j] ≤ 10^9
-- N*M is always odd â†’ median is a single element
+- N*M is always odd → median is a single element
-- You CANNOT flatten â†’ too slow/memory heavy
+- You CANNOT flatten → too slow/memory heavy
 ---

 ## 3. Edge Cases

-- N = 1 â†’ median is median of single array
+- N = 1 → median is median of single array
 - Rows of different sizes (not here; all have M columns)
 - All small or all large values
 - Duplicate numbers